hlomphosibeko/Zola-with-Yoga/README.md

 <img src="./README.md_docs/bookings-feature.png">

 ### Features Left to Implement
-* I would like to  implement a feature that would allow a user to view the prices of the purchaseable goods.
+* I would like to  implement a feature that would allow a user to view the prices of the purchaseable goods by just hovering over an image.
 * When booking a session, customers should be able to choose a preferred language from the 4 spoken by the instructors.

 ## Testing